Print Options:

 5

 Gently shape into a 9-inch circle.
-Brush with melted butter and sprinkle with extra 3 Tbsp sugar.
+Brush with melted butter and sprinkle with extra 2-3 Tbsp sugar.
+(Optional - I like adding a few sprinkles of course Kosher salt (or other excellent substantive salt), but that's not for everybody.
+But it should be!)

 6